ui-yazan-abbas/HikingBuddy/README.md

 ## About the project:

-This project is done during the Backend Development Module of the KTH Software Development Academy.
+This is the final group project carried out during KTH Software Development Academy in which we have learned how to work as a team with the agile method, organizing the work with GitHub projects, issues and milestones and communicating every day by Slack.

 ## About the team